Nikulsuthar2/DSA/README.md

 - 5 Find Frequency of Each Element
 - 6 Given a collection of intervals, merge all overlapping intervals
 - 7 Find the contiguous sub-array(containing at least one number) which has the maximum sum and return its sum.
+- 8 Reverse an Array
+- 9 Swap Alternate
+- 10 Find Unique
+- 11 Find All Duplicate
 - 30 Merge Sort Array
 - 31 Move Zeros
 - 32 Max Rectangle Area of Array